John Fressh: Feud with John of Northampton

-Following the Peasants' Revolt, the reputations of Wentworth and the incumbent Common Council had been tarnished, allowing the election of a member of the Grocers, John Northampton.
+Following the Peasants' Revolt, the reputations of Walworth and the incumbent Common Council had been tarnished, allowing the election of a member of the Grocers, John Northampton.
 Northampton was elected Mayor in 1381 on a highly populist, radical agenda which included one-year terms for aldermen and proposals for new election machinery.
 These set him on a collision course with the powerful Fishmongers' Company who had a monopoly on the supply of fish to London.
 This was because, for religious reasons, people fasted for a quarter of the days each year, and accordingly, London required a plentiful supply of cheap, fresh fish.
 The fishmongers, however, were aggressive in the first instance and lax in the latter: the city records condemn their high prices for produce described as "putrid and corrupt, unwholesome as food for man, and an abomination".
 As a leading mercer, Fressh was caught up in the resultant political confrontation between Northampton and the victualling companies, who were led by traditionalists such as Bembre and the fishmonger, Nicholas Exton.
 Northampton's election posed a serious challenge to Fressh, and, says Rawcliffe, even "threatened to terminate [his] promising career".